canalplus/rx-player/doc/api/player_events.md

 _payload type_: ``Error``

-Triggered each time a fatal (for content playback) error happened.
+Triggered when a fatal error happened.

+A fatal error is an error that led the player to stop playing the current content.

 The payload is the corresponding error.
 See [the Player Error documentation](./errors.md) for more information.